uk-fci/nhs-number/docs/developing.md

 Any edit **MUST** have a new version number otherwise it will be rejected by PyPi.

+To publish a new version to PyPi, update the version number in `pyproject.toml`.

+Also add a note to the `docs/changelog.md` file to explain the updates.

 Publication to PyPi is handled by GitHub Actions.
 The workflows are defined in the `.github/workflows` folder.

 Pushes of code to the `staging` branch will trigger a publication to Test PyPi.